 The Evaluation Criteria below is used by the Region to evaluate the merits of the project and prioritize projects requiring a funding contribution by the Region.
 Projects must score above 80 points to receive funding priority.
 Criteria are worth multiple points and should be addressed to ensure the benefit of projects is wellpresented.

-Points of interest include, but are not limited to tourist destinations, employment areas, transit hubs and stops, public buildings, schools, colleges, universities, parks, other publicly accessible spaces and locations that are culturally and/or naturally significant.
+\ Points of interest include, but are not limited to tourist destinations, employment areas, transit hubs and stops, colleges, universities, parks, spaces and locations that are culturally and/or naturally